 A movement order given with the intention of attacking an Enemy Character in melee.
-This marker has 1-1-2-M on it.
 This Order may only be given to a Character if it has a visible, known target within 4 hexes.
 In other words, to give this order there must be a Known, Enemy Character that the Friendly Character is capable of reaching with this order.
 Note that a Character can enter an enemy-occupied hex with any movement order but it receives a TQ bonus if charging [see Rule 15.0].